1. Mount Snowden

 Swallow and Conwy Falls

-Swallow Fall are found on the river Llugwy, and is the longest continuous waterfall in Wales.
+Swallow Falls are found on the river Llugwy, and is the longest continuous waterfall in Wales.
 Conwy Falls are found at the confluence of the Conwy and Machno, and feature a fish pass to assist sea trout and salmon trying to swim upstream to their breeding grounds.

 Both sets of falls are often impressively powerful, are found in peaceful wooded gorges, and boast significant wildlife (including ducklings, dippers, wagtails, otters and salmon—which can sometimes be seen trying to ascend the falls in August).